kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Yeah, we all shine on, like the moon, and the stars, and the sun. - John Lennon
+    ## Good, better, best.
+Never let it rest.
+‘Til your good is better and your better is best. - Jerome